Dakotakuhn12/html-widgets-and-git-intro/README.md

     Fetches and merges changes from the remote repository to your local one.
 12. `git fetch`
     Downloads changes from the remote, but doesn't merge them automatically
+### **.gitignore**

+   Use '.gitignore' file to specify files that should not be tracked/committed by git.
+   Once a file is tracked by git, adding it to .gitignore won't remove it.
+You need to untrack it with git rm --cached